Posted - January 26, 2012 | Updated : February 8, 2012 | June 9, 2012 | August 9, 2015

 Then, later on, we are given a close up of the car - exterior and interior.
 You're typical Ferrari simply looks pedestrian besides Batman's ride.

-The issue ends with a kiss between Batman and Catwoman.
+Then we have a kiss between Batman and Catwoman .
 It's a single page pinup shot, Gotham in the background.
 Flawless details.
 Perfect color balance.
-What a great way to end an issue.

 Batman heads off to Metropolis which Jim Lee takes care to distinguish from Gotham visually.
 Jim Lee's Gotham is not exactly Gothic but its shadow-filled - it reminds me of the night.
 Metropolis by Jim Lee reminds me of the day.
 Lee uses fine lines and there is no darkness in Superman's town.
 The contrast drawn between the two cities is enthralling.
 And Batman's comments that he doesn't like Metropolis are amusing.